sakresh/Grep-Implementation/README.md

-# Grep Implementation using Rust
+# Grep Implementation using Rust for grepping out contents inside a file